B&D Joins LSE Sustainability Initiative

 B&D and the other the law firm members of LSE already provide pro bono services on environmental sustainability matters in areas ranging from marine and land conservation to renewable energy projects.
 As one example, B&D advised the Chesapeake Conservancy on expanding its use of high-resolution landscape datasets to advance the restoration of Chesapeake Bay.

-“As one of the nation’s leading environmental law firms, Beveridge & Diamond is proud and eager to participate in this important initiative,” said Russ LaMotte, B&D’s Managing Principal.
+“As one of the nation’s leading environmental law firms, B&D is proud and eager to participate in this important initiative,” said Managing Principal Russ LaMotte.

-“Given Beveridge & Diamond’s long history and standing in the field of environmental law, it is fitting that B&D has joined this effort,” said David J. Hayes, Executive Director of NYU’s State Energy & Environmental Impact Center.
+“Given B&D’s long history and standing in the field of environmental law, it is fitting that B&D has joined this effort,” said David J. Hayes, Executive Director of NYU’s State Energy & Environmental Impact Center.
 “We applaud the firm’s leadership in this arena.”

-“We are delighted to formalize our commitment to supporting environmentally sustainable solutions by partnering with Lawyers for a Sustainable Economy,” said B&D Principal Dan Krainin, who serves as Chair of the firm’s Green Team and President of the Law Firm Sustainability Network.
+“We are delighted to formalize our commitment to supporting environmentally sustainable solutions by partnering with Lawyers for a Sustainable Economy,” said Principal Dan Krainin (New York), who serves as chair of the firm’s Green Team and President of the Law Firm Sustainability Network.

-To learn more about joining the LSE initiative as a law firm or as a corporate partner, or if you are interested in pro bono legal help, please visit the LSE website.
+Click here to learn more about joining the LSE initiative as a law firm or as a corporate partner or if you are interested in pro bono legal help.